May 12, 2025

 Self portrait in my AI-generated studio

 Now we're faced with the game-changing appearance of AI generators, which "create" brand new text or images from human prompts.
 The results are eerie and downright frightening (as when Bing's Sydney insists that Kevin Roose loved it instead of his wife!)
 Will humans be obsolete now?
 Not yet, but it is looking more dire for us every day.
-(That's why I signed the recent open letter to pause AI development, by The Future of Life Institute.)

-The second one will be Relational, when humans will no longer be able to tell when they are dealing with a machine or a person.
+The first Singularity will be Relational, when humans will no longer be able to tell when they are dealing with a machine or a person.
 This is already happening in customer service and other such applications where it really doesn't matter much whether the voice on the other end is human as long as your problem is solved.
 But where the relation is most important–– such as between a political representative and her constituents, or AI posing as intimates–– this will be catastrophic.

 The third will be a Political one, when a certain large portion of the population reacts against the strangeness of a newly unfathomable world where humans have lost control.
 They will blame whomever they hate most (immigrants, Democrats, techies) and, fueled by social media wildfires, launch a war against the perceived perpetrators, regardless of facts.
+When AI becomes misaligned with "human values" will anyone anywhere be able to tell source?

 AI is being developed without controls by competitors for an unbelievably huge prize, a recipe for certain destruction.
 Even if all parties know it's a race to doom, every one of them will rather be first than see the other guy win.
 This is fixed human nature, I'm afraid.
 Since the capitalist market is now our god, greed will be our downfall.
 In such an environment, AI will steadily grow in capacity while humans will only defend those places where we can see our own weakness.
 AI will overtake humans not in areas we imagine, but the places we never thought of, since it will operate in ways that never occurred to us!
 It won't be until after the takeover, if ever, that humans will finally see where our weaknesses actually lie.
 More likely, we'll never know how we lost that battle.
 That's of course too late.